cwilkers/kubevirt-gitops/setup/README.md

 This directory contains the following helpers:

-**add-ns-to-argocd.sh**

-In OpenShift, ArgoCD service accounts are not able to manage all resources in all namespaces.
-This access must be granted per namespace by assigning a Role called cluster-admin to the ServiceAccount in each namespace required.
-Call this script with a namespace while logged in to an account with cluster-admin privileges to make the appropriate changes.

 **build-resourcecustomizations.sh**

 Builds and prints on stdout updates to the ArgoCD custom resource to include